ChurchSalary does not use an objective metric to define geographic setting as they vary widely between government agencies and demographers.

 Using 2018 survey data and several different government classification schemes, the Pew Research Center conducted an extensive investigation to evaluate the best way to define whether a community is urban, suburban, or rural.
 Their analysis concluded that objective classification techniques fared no better than the subjective technique of simply asking respondents to classify where they live.

-Accordingly, ChurchSalary follows this best practice and simply asks respondents to classify the “community type” in which their church is located.
+Accordingly, ChurchSalary follows this best practice and simply asks respondents to classify the “community type” where their church is located.
 These responses are used to produce a set of four averages in the Salary Comparison section in the Geographic Setting table:

 - Metropolitan city